 Creating a vitally connected string of activity along the waterfront is of utmost importance.
 Developments should foster growth and community presence, and promote mobility along the length of the river.
 This will be enhanced through a multi-modal recreational trail along Christopher Columbus Boulevard.
 The construction of this trail is already underway and includes both on-street and off-street segments.

-The following images are conceptual studies produced by Marks, Thomas Architects that depict our ideas for the redevelopment of Festival Pier.
+The following images are conceptual studies produced by Marks Thomas that depict our ideas for the redevelopment of Festival Pier.
 It envisions medium- to low-density housing within a mix of attractive recreational and commercial programs throughout.
 The concept provides extensive public access to a revitalized waterfront, serving as a model development for quality urban design, architecture, environmental quality and urban amenities.

 Please reach out for a deeper conversation about urban revitalization projects like this one.